valeriawin/ai-gent/README.md

-# LLM Chat Interface
+# AI Agent with Web Interface

-A simple web interface for interacting with local LLM models via Ollama and FastAPI.
+A simple web interface for interacting with agentic LLM via Ollama and FastAPI.

 ## Features

 - Clean, minimalist web interface
 - Conversation memory between interactions
+- DuckDuckGo search tool and Shell executor
 - Integration with Ollama for local LLM inference
 - FastAPI backend for performance and ease of use